Gabri432/Block-notes-app/readme.md

 ## Functionalities
 * The app will allow the user to create, read, update and delete posts.

-* The user will also be capable of saving a post to publishing it later..
+* The user will also be capable of saving a post to publishing it later.

 ## Future features
 * It will show the last access time to a post.

+* The app will also paginate the posts, showing just 20 post per time.

 ## Why Golang?
 Because it is easy to use but also a really powerful tool.